Local History Room

 The library collects materials in various formats including books, pamphlets, manuscripts, broadsides, photographs, etc.

 Using the Local History Room

 Patrons wishing to use the Local History Room and the Archival materials contained therein must make an appointment with Adult Services.
 Appointments must be made at least two days in advance, preferably a week.
-Let the department’s coordinator know through e-mail and a note on the schedule.

 At the time of the appointment, some form of ID will be taken and held while the patron is in the room.